jobrunner/hullahub/README.md

 # Hullahub
-A web dev crochet project for experimenting and lerning.
+A web dev crochet project for experimenting and learning.